What Language Do They Speak in New Zealand?

 Te reo Maori is used in Maori communities, it is taught in schools, and used in Maori media.
 Many of the local flora, fauna and place names officially take their Maori name.

-To learn how to pronounce Maori words, such as place names around New Zealand, see our Backpacker’s Guide to the Maori Language: te reo Maori.
+To learn how to pronounce Maori words, such as place names around New Zealand, see our Traveller’s Guide to the Maori Language: te reo Maori.

 New Zealand Sign Language is the third official language of New Zealand, becoming an official language in 2006.
 Rights of the language are restricted to only court proceedings.
 It is the main language of the deaf community in New Zealand.
 Around 0.5% of the New Zealand population can fluently use New Zealand Sign Language (2013 Census).